Demand Avoidance and Autism: How to Manage It

 Daily tracking

-Using a tool that can help you keep a record of when their behavior is at its best and worst, might help you get a better gauge of their triggers and what might help them.
+Using a tool that can help you keep a record of when behavior is at its best and worst might help you better understand triggers and how best to provide support.
 Human Health is a free mobile app that helps you track signs and symptoms daily, as well as any treatments or interventions you may be using.

 You can download the app here, or by searching for ‘Human Health’ on the App Store or Google Play.

-Allow the demand cup to empty: Whilst some demands are unavoidable, it may be beneficial to provide the individual with a period of ‘demand-free’ time during the day, during which they can rest and recover from the feelings that demands may bring up for them, and may make responding to demands easier later on.
+Allow the demand cup to empty: While some demands are unavoidable, it may be beneficial to provide the individual with a period of ‘demand-free’ time during the day.
+During this time, they can rest and recover from the feelings that demands may bring up for them, which may make responding to demands easier later on.

 Be creative